DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ```

 Now if you try to play that you will see the character freak out.
 This is because when we move both our parameters are true and the animator can't figure out which state to be in.\
-An easy solution is to set the other boolean to false within this if.
+An easy solution is to set the other boolean to false within this `if` statement.

 ```csharp
 if(xDir == 0) {